eimcharles/CarBookingSystem/README.md

 - 🚫 **Implement Spring Boot Server**
 #### Release 4:
 - 🚫 **Implement Angular Client**
 ---

-### Features in Development
-- Book a car for a user
-- View all bookings
-- View all user booked Cars
-- View all users
-- View all available cars
-- View all available electric cars

----

 ### Future iterations / Learning Goals